More

 Introduction: Multiplying Fractions

 Before starting with the steps of multiplying fractions, it is imperative to develop a conceptual understanding of fraction multiplication.
-Children should be able to visualize multiplication and should know what it means to multiply a fraction by a whole number or a fraction.
+Children should be able to visualize multiplication and know what it means to multiply a fraction by a whole number or a fraction.

 Let’s start with fraction multiplication.